The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 - Disabled parking facilities are available close to the Museum's main entrance.

 - Free hire of wheelchairs and motorised scooters.
 You will need to provide contact information and identification when borrowing these items.
 Numbers are limited.
-Although not necessary, we suggest booking 24 hours in advance.
+Although not absolutely necessary, we suggest booking 24 hours in advance.

 Reservations: Tel +61 2 6208 5110